DeedMob/redux-form-react-submitbutton/README.md

-# redux-form-submitbutton
+# redux-form-react-submitbutton

-A submit button for redux form that dynamically changes based on the current redux-form state.
+A submit button for `redux-form` that dynamically changes based on the current redux-form state.
+Could be used without `redux-form`, but is intended for use with `redux-form`'s props.

 ## Installing

-TODO
+`yarn add redux-form-react-submitbutton`

+`npm install redux-form-react-submitbutton`

 ## Example usage